weaverryan/InlineObjectParser/README.markdown

 In order to use the parser, you'll need to map each type (e.g. `image`) to a class that will handle the rendering for that type.

-Each inline syntax corresponds to an instance of `InlineObject`, which is an abstract class.
-To define a new syntax, create a subclass of `InlineObject` and define how it should be rendered.
+Each inline syntax corresponds to an instance of `InlineObjectType`, which is an abstract class.
+To define a new syntax, create a subclass of `InlineObjectType` and define how it should be rendered.

-    class InlineObjectImage
+    class InlineObjectImage extends InlineObjectType
     {
       public function render()
       {